Machine Robo Rescue: Red Wings

-Voice by: Naomi Shindō.
+voiced by: Naomi Shindō.
 Robo Master of Fire Robo and a fire fighting and prevention specialist, his father is a fireman and expert on situations involving fire disasters.
 Ace is the type of person who is knowledgeable, acts like he wants to do everything by himself and lets his teammates rely on him.
 At the start of the series, he is usually seen competing with Makoto, Daichi, and most of all Taiyou.
 He also volunteered to be one of the instructors of the next MRR generation.